 The fault for the marriage generally is not a factor when dividing property.
 If one spouse had an affair, for example, it might make sense to some – such as the other spouse – that the cheating spouse receives fewer assets.
 But Washington is a no-fault state and does not consider fault when dividing property after a divorce.

-However, if the cheating spouse used community property assets – like ran up credit cards or used funds from a shared bank account – then it might be a factor when considering property division.
-This is a matter that deserves more careful discussion with a attorney.
+However, if the cheating spouse used community property assets – like ran-up credit cards or used funds from a shared bank account – then it might be a factor when considering property division.
+This is a matter that deserves more careful discussion with an attorney.

 Speak With an Asset Division Lawyer in Bellevue Today

-Going through a divorce can be a challenging and frustrating process.
-To make sure that your rights are represented during the process of dividing property and assets, having a divorce attorney on your side can help.
-At the Law Offices of Molly B. Kenny, an asset division attorney will work hard to make sure you receive a fair deal and can represent your rights throughout the process.
+Going through a divorce can be challenging and frustrating.
+Having a divorce attorney on your side can help ensure that your rights are represented during the process of dividing property and assets.
+At the Law Offices of Molly B. Kenny, an asset division attorney will work hard to ensure that you receive a fair deal and can represent your rights throughout the process.

-If you need help with mediation, divorce or a property dispute, our attorneys are ready.
-To understand your options, call our offices now at 425-460-0550 or contact us online to set up a consultation with a Seattle division of property lawyer.
+If you need help with mediation, divorce, or a property dispute, our attorneys are ready.
+To understand your options, call our offices now at 425-460-0550 or contact us online to set up a consultation with a Seattle division of property lawyers.